MESIRD/mesird.github.io/_posts/2016-07-11-JSPatch-simple-usage.markdown

 **require**

-before using every OC-defined object, you need to use `require` syntax to get the privilege of use, like this
+before using every OC-defined object, you need to use `require` keyword to get the privilege of using it, like this

 ```
 require('UIColor')
 UIColor.whiteColor()
 ```

-you can also require multi-class together
+you can also require several classes together

 ```
 require('UIColor,UIFont,UILabel')